AgaMiko/plastic-object-detection/content/post/01-introduction/index.md

 5. non-recyclable

 Additionaly, there are types of waste that does not fall into any of those categories I.e., batteries, tires or electric devices.
-We’ve created another category for it other (6).
+We’ve created another category for it **"6. other"**.

 ![Gdańsk waste categories](https://detectwaste.ml/waste-categories/waste-gdansk.jpg)